DV Reform Efforts

 Domestic violence advocates have long realized that when resources for the victim are limited, they are often forced to stay in the abusive relationship.
 Without access to critical services, more and more victims are finding it necessary to ‘self-advocate’.
 While this may work for some, other victims that may be up against an aggressive perpetrator require outside assistance from advocates that are trained to handle high-risk domestic violence and stalking cases.
 The most critical point in the victimization cycle is when a victim reaches out for help.
 Without proper access to services, victims are often unable to escape or survive the cycle of violence.

-ALEXIS MOORE DV VICTIM NOW DV REFORMER
+ALEXIS MOORE DV VICTIM

 For Attorney Alexis Moore DV Reform Efforts are rooted in painful experiences overcoming Domestic Violence, Stalking and Cyberstalking.